ACE View — a natural language interface to knowledge engineering

 Q&A view

-The Q&A view lists all the questions (i.e. asserted interrogative snippets) which will be answered on the basis of the existing text (including also the implicit knowledge in the text) whenever you run the reasoner.
-First you need to switch on the reasoner (e.g. select: Reasoner → Pellet).
-Every time you run the reasoner (by: Reasoner → Classify) followed by the "Update answers" action the answers to the questions are updated.
+The Q&A view lists all the questions (i.e. asserted interrogative snippets) which will be answered on the basis of the existing text including also the implicit knowledge in the text that is calculated by the reasoner.
+In order to use the Q&A view you first need to select and start a reasoner (e.g. Reasoner → HermiT 1.3.3, Reasoner → Start Reasoner).
+Now, every time you synchronize the reasoner (Reasoner → Synchronize Reasoner) followed by the "Update answers" action the answers to the questions are updated.

 The questions must contain exactly one query word (either `who', `what', `which', or `whose'), e.g.